brick-tool-dev/brick-tool/README.md

 ## Usage
 - change directory to `brick`
 - run command `bin/brick <file_to_verify>`
+- we use files from ReachSafety-Floats in [sv-benchmark](https://github.com/sosy-lab/sv-benchmarks)
 - verification result will be shown and witness will be generated